miso-lims/miso-lims/docs/developers-manual.md

 #### Test Data

+The following scripts are run automatically to reset the test data before each test.
 Any initial data is first cleared from the database using the script [V9000__clear_data.sql](https://github.com/miso-lims/miso-lims/blob/develop/sqlstore/src/it/resources/db/migration/V9000__clear_data.sql), and then the test data is populated from [V9010__test_data.sql](https://github.com/miso-lims/miso-lims/blob/develop/sqlstore/src/it/resources/db/migration/V9010__test_data.sql).